 The Biosafety Plan has been developed to provide guidance and enforce policies and procedures of the Biosafety Committee to microbiological and biomedical practices at Wake Forest University’s (WFU) laboratories.
 These policies and procedures apply to any research involving recombinant or synthetic nucleic acid molecules inserted into cells/organisms and potentially pathogenic microorganisms.
 In addition, the policies and procedures specify safety practices and the safe handling of biological materials.

-The Laboratory Biosafety Training is required for individuals working in labs with biohazards.
-In addition, those working with human blood, cells, or tissue are required to complete the Bloodborne Pathogen Exposure Control Plan training.
+Laboratory Biosafety training is required for individuals working in labs with biohazards.
+In addition, those working with human blood, cells, or tissue are required to complete Bloodborne Pathogen Exposure Control Plan training.
+These are available through the WFU Online Safety Training system.
+Contact the EHS Department for enrollment.